Ahyo2/IDXExchange/README.md

 ## Project Overview

 This repository contains work completed during the internship involving analysis of CRMLS data.
 The objective is to explore the dataset and prepare it for machine learning models that predict residential property sale prices.
+The target variable is `ClosePrice`.

 ## Repository Structure